masud70/RTCDSSBSL/README.md

-# Employee Management System (RTCDSSBSL)
+# Trainee Management System with a Neural Authentication Module for RTC Barisal

-**The Employee Management System** is a web-based application designed to efficiently maintain an employee database and streamline various administrative tasks.
-This system provides a comprehensive set of features to manage employee information, training notifications, and facilitate effective communication within the organization.
+**The Trainee Management System** is a web-based application designed to efficiently maintain an trainee database and streamline various administrative tasks.
+This system provides a comprehensive set of features to manage trainee information, training notifications, and facilitate effective communication within the organization.

 ![Logo](https://github.com/masud70/RTCDSSBSL/blob/main/public/uploads/images/dss-logo.jpg?raw=true)

 ## Key Features

-### Employee Database Management
+### Trainee Database Management

-The system enables administrators to maintain a centralize employee database.
-It allows for the addition, updating, and deletion of employee records, making it easy to store and retrieve essential employee information such as personal details, contact information, and job positions.
+The system enables administrators to maintain a centralize trainee database.
+It allows for the addition, updating, and deletion of trainee records, making it easy to store and retrieve essential trainee information such as personal details, contact information, and job positions.

 ### Training Management and Notifications

-The system includes functionality to manage employee training programs.
+The system includes functionality to manage trainee training programs.
 Administrators can add and update training information, including upcoming sessions and topics.
-The system also supports sending SMS notifications to employees about upcoming training events, ensuring timely communication and participation.
+The system also supports sending SMS notifications to trainees about upcoming training events, ensuring timely communication and participation.

-### Employee Data Printing
+### Trainee Data Printing

-With the employee data printing feature, administrators can generate printable reports or documents containing relevant employee information.
+With the trainee data printing feature, administrators can generate printable reports or documents containing relevant trainee information.
 This functionality facilitates record-keeping and provides a tangible resource for various administrative tasks, such as performance evaluations or compliance audits.

 ### Real-time Office Updates and Communication